jamesmh/coravel/Docs/Queuing.md

 ## On App Closing

-When your app is stopped, coravel will attempt to gracefully wait until the last moment and:
+When your app is stopped, Coravel will attempt to gracefully wait until the last moment and:

 - Run the scheduler once last time
 - Consume any tasks remaining in the queue

 You shouldn't have to worry about loosing any queued items.

 If your server was shutdown in a non-graceful way etc. (unplugged... etc.) then you may lose active queued tasks.
-But under normal circumstances, even when forcefully shutting down your app, coravel will (in the background) handle this for you.
+But under normal circumstances, even when forcefully shutting down your app, Coravel will (in the background) handle this for you.

-_Note: Queue persistance might be added in the future ;)_
+_Note: Queue persistence might be added in the future ;)_